nullraum/nullraum-openbox-theme/README.md

 # Uninstall it

-To uninstall *nullraum-openbox-theme* first disable the theme in `~/.config/openbox/rc.xml`.
-Then open a terminal in the root folder of the repository and:
+To uninstall *nullraum-openbox-theme* open a terminal in the root folder of the repository and:

-	$ sudo ninja uninstall
+	$ sudo make uninstall

+Of course, you have to disable the theme in `~/.config/openbox/rc.xml` too.